-Céire Kealty is a doctoral student in theology at Villanova University, where she studies fashion theory, spirituality, and ethics.
+Céire Kealty holds a doctorate in theology from Villanova University, where she studied fashion theory, spirituality, and ethics.
+She lives in Pennsylvania.

 Posts By This Author